ALCOHOL / DUI

 FIREARMS / TOOLMARKS IDENTIFICATION

 As each machined gun barrel is unique, so too are all machined tools.
-These tools leave distinct marks on most objects they contact.
+Tools leave distinct marks on most objects they contact.
 A toolmark is any machined impression transfer caused by the tool coming into contact with an object.
 A toolmark examiner compares toolmarks in order to determine what type of tool, or what exact tool, was used to make a specific mark.